noseglasses/Leidokos-Python/README.md

 whose name starts with `KALEIDOSCOPE_`.
 A documentation of a variable is shown when the cursor is moved to the variable's line.

-Although, Kaleidoscope-Python is meant to be as auto-detecting and smart as possible, it may be necessary to configure the system.
+Although, Leidokos-Python is meant to be as auto-detecting and smart as possible, it may be necessary to configure the system.

 | CMake Variable                  | Purpose                                                           |